 It opened a British operation shortly afterwards.
-This was sold in 1918 to its own management, and then the independent Columbia Graphophone Company Ltd. itself purchased its almost bankrupt former parent in 1925.
+This was sold in 1922 to its own management, and then the independent Columbia Graphophone Company Ltd. itself purchased its almost bankrupt former parent in 1925.
 This was then merged with The Gramophone Co.
 Ltd., which had been set up in the UK in 1896.
-This company was renamed Electrical And Musical Industries Ltd. (EMI) in 1931.
+This company was incorporated as Electric & Musical Industries Ltd. (EMI) in 1931.
 US anti-trust laws forced the UK company to divest itself of its US operations that year.

-The label was introduced in Japan in 1931 by the Nippon Phonograph Co. (also known as Nipponophone Co., Ltd.) which was a subsidiary of Electric and Musical Industries Ltd. In 1935 EMI sold its stake in Nipponophone, but Nipponophone kept ownership of the Columbia brand for Japan.
+The label was introduced in Japan in 1931 by the Nippon Phonograph Co. (also known as Nipponophone Co.
+Ltd.) which was a subsidiary of Electric & Musical Industries Ltd. In 1935 EMI sold its stake in Nipponophone, but Nipponophone kept ownership of the Columbia brand for Japan.
 After World War II, the label became part of Nippon Columbia Co., Ltd.

 WARNING: Codes with the following prefixes should not be entered as catalogue number: XSS, ZSS, AL, BL.
 These codes are matrix numbers unique for each side of a vinyl release and should be entered in the Barcode and Other Identifiers section.
 The actual catalogue number is usually printed above the matrix number.

-European releases in the 1980's until the late 1990's often had supplimentary or full catalogue numbers printed on the release in the following format:
+European releases in the 1980's until the late 1990's often had supplementary numbers printed on the release in the following format: